Presentations

 October 2016.
 Best Practice in Nursing Conference at the National Exhibition Centre (NEC) in Birmingham

 At this event for 2016 I presented an advanced workshop again.
 The managment company filmed the presenation and have allowed me to put it here on my website.
 I’ve created it into an e learning programme which has enabled me to create links within the slides to go directly to further information resources.
 Where feasible I’ve also updated some of the changes in guidance since I gave the talk.
 The information is therefore up to date at the time of posting this (23.01.17) but please be aware developments are happening all the time and may change again in the future.
-Click right to view.
+Click the image to view.

 May 2013.
 Conference of the International Society of Travel Medicine, (CISTM13) held in Maastricht.